jamenlang/GarageaTrois-PHP-Server/README.txt

 - OR -

 A Raspberry Pi using GPIO, hell the RPi should be able to run the server stuff too...
-I added in a python file that accepts an argument and toggles the pin on and off, this is untested although it should work.
+I tested out wiring pi's gpio control and it works without needing root or sudo, exec works great, install http://wiringpi.com/the-gpio-utility/ to use gpio

 - OR -